woox99/Builtin-WebScraper-Tutorial/README.md

 | 12345    | Facebook   | JavaScript    | Language    |
 | 12345    | Facebook   | React    | Library    |

 Finally, I created the ``append.xlsx`` file that has the cleaned up category collumn and created a dashboard out of the data collected.
-Ultimating, after scraping over 50,000 companies, there was only technologies listed for approximately 2200 of them.
+Ultimately, after scraping over 50,000 companies, there was only technologies listed for approximately 2200 of them.

 ### API Request Tutorial Video
 https://www.youtube.com/watch?v=DqtlR0y0suo&t=184s